"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Andrew Hatchett and Charles Allen.
+Andrew Hatchett, Charles Allen.
 A profile of endurance paddle sport athletes and performance.
-International Journal of Physical Education, Sports and Health.
-2017; 4(4): 385-388.
+Int J Phys Educ Sports Health 2017;4(4):385-388.